ethanjli/ublue-forklift-sysext-demo/README.md

 available to systemd.
 So you can think of `forklift plt enable-depl --stage` and `forklift plt disable-depl --stage` as the rough (but more verbose) equivalents of `systemctl enable` and `systemctl disable`.

+After staging the pallet, if you want to preview your changes without rebooting you can run `sudo forklift-stage-apply-systemd`.

 ### By editing YAML files